About the International Dialogue

 How does the International Dialogue work?

 Once a year, the International Dialogue meets at the ministerial or senior level.
 The Global Meetings are the principal forum for political dialogue and decision-making by the International Dialogue members as a group.
 The mandate and progress in implementing the agreed work programme are reviewed at the annual Global Meetings, as well as at bi-annual Steering Group meetings.

 Additionally, the Working Group on New Deal Implementation, co-chaired by Afghanistan and USAID, operates under the International Dialogue umbrella.
 It meets bi-annually at technical level.

 Two co-chairs, representing fragile states and development partners, provide strategic direction and leadership for the International Dialogue.
 The International Dialogue is presently co-chaired by the Sierra Leonean Minister of Planning and Economic Development, H.E.
-Francis Kaikai, and the Canadian Minister of International Development and Minister for Women and Gender Equality, H.E.
-Maryam Monsef.
-Previous co-Chairs include Sweden, Denmark, the Democratic Republic of the Congo, Finland, the Netherlands, Timor-Leste, and the United Kingdom.
+Francis Kaikai, and the Canadian Minister of International Development, H.E.
+Karina Gould.
+Previous co-Chairs include Sweden, Denmark, the Democratic Republic of the Congo, Finland, the Netherlands, Timor-Leste, and the United Kingdom

 Additional ad-hoc teams can be set up at the request of the Steering Group to work on specific issues with tight deadlines.

 The development of this website was possible, in part, thanks to the generous support of the European Union.